Garmin Forerunner 55 Review: Budget-Friendly Running Watch

 By Marnie Kunz, CPT

 This Garmin Forerunner 55 review will go over my experience with the Garmin Forerunner 55.
-As an active runner and running coach, I have used this watch a lot in the past two years.
+As an active runner and running coach, I have used this watch a lot in the past three years.
 Overall, I’m pleased with this Garmin model and have found it functional, budget-friendly, and easy to use.
-It does not have all the advanced features of some of the more expensive Garmin models.
-Still, for the average runner, it offers plenty of capabilities.
+The device does not have all the advanced features of some of the more expensive Garmin watch models, but it has everything I need to train myself and other runners.
+For the average runner, it offers plenty of capabilities, from suggested recovery time after workouts to step counting, programming speed workouts, and more.

 Overall, I recommend this running watch for beginners and runners who want something more advanced than a fitness tracker without too many complicated features.